svlada/springboot-security-jwt/etc/blog.md

 ### <a name="ajax-authentication" id="ajax-authentication">Ajax authentication</a>

-By default Spring Security has number of authentication filters implemented and configured in Spring Security filter chain.
-However, support for Ajax authentication is not added by default.
-In the first part of this tutorial we will implement support for Ajax authentication by following standard patterns found in Spring Security framework.
+By default Spring Security has a number of authentication filters implemented and configured in Spring Security filter chain.
+However support for Ajax authentication is not available out of box.
+In the first part of this tutorial we will implement Ajax authentication by following standard patterns found in Spring Security framework.

 When we think about Ajax authentication we usually mean about process where user is supplying credentials through JSON payload and sending it as a part of XMLHttpRequest.

-Following is the list of components required to implement Ajax authentication in Spring boot:
+Following is the list of components that we'll implement as part of this tutorial:

-1. ```AjaxLoginProcessingFilter extends AbstractAuthenticationProcessingFilter```
+1. ```AjaxLoginProcessingFilter```
-2. ```AjaxAuthenticationProvider implements AuthenticationProvider```
+2. ```AjaxAuthenticationProvider```
-3. ```AjaxAwareAuthenticationSuccessHandler implements AuthenticationSuccessHandler```
+3. ```AjaxAwareAuthenticationSuccessHandler```
-4. ```AjaxAwareAuthenticationFailureHandler implements AuthenticationFailureHandler```
+4. ```AjaxAwareAuthenticationFailureHandler```
-5. ```RestAuthenticationEntryPoint implements AuthenticationEntryPoint```
+5. ```RestAuthenticationEntryPoint implements```
-6. ```WebSecurityConfig extends WebSecurityConfigurerAdapter```
+6. ```WebSecurityConfig```

-Before we dive into the implementation details let's see high level picture of what we want to achieve.
+Before we dive into the implementation details let's look at the high level picture of what we want to achieve.

 **Ajax authentication request example**

-User initiates authentication process by invoking authentication endpoint.
-Credentials are included in request body as an JSON payload.
+Client initiates authentication process by invoking Authentication API endpoint(```/api/auth/login```).
+Please note that credentials should be included as a part of request body in a form of JSON payload.

 Raw HTTP request: